daustria/math-notes/docs/source/analytic_nt/discontinuous_integral.rst

 The integral on the right hand side is equivalent to :math:`\int_{0}^{\pi} x^{-R \sin t}\,dt` and we analyze in this form instead.
 Split this integral into three parts, the same way as the previous case.
 The middle integral is bounded above by :math:`(\pi - 2\epsilon)x^{-R \sin \epsilon}`, and the other two integrals at most :math:`\epsilon`.
-Letting :math:`\epsilon` and :math:`R` tend to zero shows that the entire integral vanishes in the limit.
+Letting :math:`\epsilon` and :math:`R` tend to zero shows that the entire integral vanishes in the limit :math:`\blacksquare`.

 Another approach of integrating this function involves rectangular contours instead of semi circle arcs.
 For example, when :math:`0 < x < 1` our contour is the positively oriented rectangle with corners at :math:`c-iR, c+iR, \sigma+iR, \sigma-iR`, and we let :math:`\sigma` tend to :math:`\infty`.
 This approach we won't show, but it can